Introduction

 Where to Stay in Berlin

-Choosing the right accommodation in Berlin can greatly enhance your experience in the city.
+When choosing accommodation in Berlin – you may greatly enhance your experience of the city.
 Here are a few popular neighborhoods to consider:

 1. Mitte